Power 98 (radio station)

-Power 98 is an English-language internet radio station operated by So Drama!
+Power 98 is an English-language internet radio station (until 2025, an FM radio station) operated by So Drama!
 Entertainment in Singapore.
 Formerly broadcast on 98 megacycles, it broadcasts 24 hours a day, featuring contemporary pop music, entertainment news, and sports updates.

 History

 Plans for Power 98 were announced in January 1994 at the opening of Safra Resort and Country Club, with a start-up cost of $3.3 million from the Ministry of Defence.
 The station targeted male listeners aged 18 to 35, considered an under-served market.
 It initially recruited seven deejays, all in their twenties, with experience in hosting programs at private events and nightclubs.
-Power 98 broadcast from 6 am to 12 am, with music comprising four-fifths of its programming, mainly hits from the 1980s and 1990s, alongside news, defence-related information, and entertainment segments.
+Power 98 initially broadcast from 6 am to 12 am, with music comprising four-fifths of its programming, mainly hits from the 1980s and 1990s, alongside news, defence-related information, and entertainment segments.
 A bilingual lunch-time show, Power Lunch, allowed listeners to request Mandarin songs.
 The station launched on 31 October 1994 at 7 am, officiated by Minister Lee Boon Yang.

 On 19 March 2012, Power 98 underwent its first major revamp in 18 years, adopting the slogan "Hear The Difference," with a new lineup of DJs and programs.
 In 2019, it rebranded as Power 98 Love Songs, alongside two internet radio services: Power 98 Raw (contemporary hits) and Power 98 Retro (adult hits).

 In June 2025, So Drama!
-Entertainment announced that it would close its FM radio stations on 30 October 2025 at 11:59 p.m. and shift exclusively to internet radio via its newly-rebranded Kakee app.
+Entertainment announced both Power 98 and its sister station 883Jia are ceased their FM operation on 30 October 2025, with their stations fully migrated as online-only radio through its newly-rebranded "Kakee" app.
+Its broadcasting licenses and franchises to own and operate radio stations were revoked, and the former frequencies were recalled by IMDA.